thoughtbot/shoulda-matchers/README.md

 *Jump to: [allow_mass_assignment_of](#allow_mass_assignment_of), [allow_value / disallow_value](#allow_value--disallow_value), [ensure_inclusion_of](#ensure_inclusion_of), [ensure_exclusion_of](#ensure_exclusion_of), [ensure_length_of](#ensure_length_of), [have_secure_password](#have_secure_password), [validate_acceptance_of](#validate_acceptance_of), [validate_confirmation_of](#validate_confirmation_of), [validate_numericality_of](#validate_numericality_of), [validate_presence_of](#validate_presence_of), [validate_uniqueness_of](#validate_uniqueness_of)*

+Note that all of the examples in this section are based on an ActiveRecord model for simplicity, but these matchers will work just as well using an ActiveModel model.

 #### allow_mass_assignment_of

 The `allow_mass_assignment_of` matcher tests usage of Rails 3's